PeterKaf/Weather_API/README.md

 ## Data Analysis Notebook

-Notebook contains Exploratory Data Analysis for the same dataset used in API.
-In fact it uses the API provided to access different data.
+The notebook contains Exploratory Data Analysis for the same dataset used in API.
+In fact, it uses the API provided to access different types of data.
 In case you want to play with it, make sure the API server is running in the background.
-Otherwise feel free to just check it out
+Otherwise, feel free to just check it out.